openhivestack/node-sdk/packages/core/README.md

 import { Agent } from '@open-hive/core';

 async function main() {
   // 1.
-Create a new agent instance by loading the .hive.yml file const agent = new Agent('.hive.yml');
+Create a new agent instance.
+  // By default, it loads the .hive.yml file from the current directory. const agent = new Agent();

   // 2.
 Register a handler for the 'hello-world' capability agent.capability('hello-world', async (params) => {